one-commercial-partner/OCPScale/Business Applications/Hackathons/HackathonReadme.md

-# Hackathon content will be here
+# Boot Camp content will be here